 Is there a standard size for corners?

 No. Most often they are 3″ to 4″ square but can be any size or shape large enough for the design.
 In fact, there don’t have to be any corners.
 Many people place plain squares on the back to to reinforce the corners so that the tzitzit don’t tear it.
 The only requirement is that tzitzit are tied according to halacha in each of the four corners of the garment.
 However, many people add decorative corners to the front of the tallit and I have thousands of designs to choose from.
 I coordinate thread colors with the colors of the garment.
+Some clients who have extra large tallitot opt to put corners on both sides so that they are seen when the tallit is folded back over the shoulders.

 Is it permissible to mix silk or linen with wool, acrylic or cotton?